jtrainer-education/HappyJava/README.md

 # HappyJava
-A java class to find out Happy nummbers
+A java class to find out Happy numbers